Sergeon/jQuery-datepicker-ranges-disabler/README.md

 	DateRestraints()

-ForbiddenRange and EnabledRange let to define continuous dates ranges and manually set its classes and tooltips in the datepicker, while
+ForbiddenRange and EnabledRange lets to define continuous dates ranges and manually set its classes and tooltips in the datepicker, while
 ForbiddenDaysCollection and EnabledDaysCollection represents non-continuous dates collections, constructed from an array of strings.

 DatesCollection represents a non-continous days collection too, that must be enabled or disabled manually.
 Its use if discouraged unless you